istio/istio.io/content/help/ops/traffic-management/deploy-guidelines/index.md

 for details.

-To avoid this problem, it may be preferable to break up the configuration of `myapp.com` into several fragment `VirtualServices`, one per implementation service.
+To avoid this problem, it may be preferable to break up the configuration of `myapp.com` into several `VirtualService` fragments, one per implementation service.
 For example:

 {{< text yaml >}}
 apiVersion: networking.istio.io/v1alpha3